JesusKris/testing-module/README.md

 ## Solution

-This module on software testing should be taken early on, so that students benefit from the acquired skills in future modules (BE, FE, etc).
+This module on software testing should be taken early on, so that students benefit from the acquired skills in future modules.
 By the time the student gets to this, they will have been through the “piscine” and they will know basic data types, data manipulation, looping.

 The module should be about 3-4 weeks, and contain maybe 4-7 tasks.